 Child Law Practice Today

-Examines how practitioners can best support cultural identify in youth in foster care as those youth deal with trauma, changing home environments, and lower levels of social well-being.
+Examines how practitioners can best support cultural identity in youth in foster care as those youth deal with trauma, changing home environments, and lower levels of social well-being.